decentraland/documentation/content/creator/scenes/3d-essentials/entity-positioning.md

 When using a _3D vector_ to represent Euler angles, _x_, _y_ and _z_ represent the rotation in that axis, measured in degrees.
 A full turn requires 360 degrees.

 {{< hint warning >}}
-**📔 Note**   If you set the rotation using _Euler_ angles, the rotation value is still stored internally as a quaternion.
+**📔 Note**:  If you set the rotation using _Euler_ angles, the rotation value is still stored internally as a quaternion.
 {{< /hint >}}

 When you retrieve the rotation of an entity, it returns a quaternion by default.
 To obtain the rotation expressed as in Euler angles, get the `.eulerAngles` field: